junxit/us-congress-bills-117/bill.md

 ## § 4.
 Agency responsibilities

-- **(a)** *In general* The head of each agency shall ensure compliance with this Act, including through the designation of a senior officer at the agency (not lower than the Assistant Secretary or equivalent) to oversee implementation by the agency, including all bureaus, offices, or other subordinate components of the agency.
+- **(a)** *In general* The head of each agency shall ensure compliance with this Act, including through the designation of a senior officer at the agency (not lower than thean Assistant Secretary or equivalent) to oversee implementation by the agency, including all bureaus, offices, or other subordinate components of the agency.
 - **(b)** *Requirement To use plain language in covered content* Except as provided in the amendments made by section 5(1), on and after the date that is 1 year after the date of enactment of this Act, each agency shall use plain writing in all covered content made available by the agency, consistent with the guidance issued by the Director under section 3(a).
 - **(c)** *Requirement for feedback from customers* The head of each agency shall ensure that there are opportunities and mechanisms in place (whether in paper or electronic form) that incorporate plain writing instructions for feedback from individuals or entities obtaining services from or engaging in transactions with the agency.
-- **(d)** *Public feedback* The head of each agency shall maintain an accessible form, survey tool, or other portion of a website of the agency to solicit feedback from the public on compliance with this Act by the agency and to collect the feedback and data required under section 3(b)(4).
+- **(d)** *Public feedback* The head of each agency shall maintain an accessible form, survey tool, or other portion of a website of the agency to solicit feedback from the public on compliance with this Act by the agency and to collect the feedback and data required under section 3(b)(4)(5).

 ## § 5.
 Amendments to the 21st Century IDEA Act